HomeBlog

 SEO comes first under clear conditions.
 A low-visibility domain needs foundation before answers.
 Weak topical authority means AI tools will not cite you.
 No earned-media base means no citation source.
 In those cases, fund SEO and authority first.
 AEO content cannot be cited if nothing trusts the domain.

 This is the steelman for SEO-first.
 Citation is gated by earned authority.
-Muck Rack's 2025 data shows that 95% of AI citations come from unpaid, earned sources.
+AI citations come almost entirely from unpaid, earned sources rather than paid placements.
 A new domain rarely holds that earned base.
 So its answer-first content sits uncited.

 Name the failure mode plainly.
 Fund AEO on a thin domain, and budget burns with no citations.
 The pages are well structured.
 They still go unread by AI systems.
 Authority, not formatting, was the missing input.